caminosdeagua/project-map/README.md

 Points are color-coded by project type and are clickable for more information.
 If a location has multiple projects, clicking on the location shows a summary of all projects from which individual projects can be selected.

+## Use
 Since this project is exclusively a "front end" with no server-based code, it lives here on github and is accessible for viewing in github pages.
+You can view it at: https://caminosdeagua.github.io/project-map

 To embed this page on a website, simply use an iframe with the following code, adjusting the width and height as appropriate: